ghicheon/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![alt text][right_image]

 I used flipped images for each images.

+normal image...
 ![alt text][normal_image]

+flipped image...
 ![alt text][flipped_image]

 I also used early stopping and checkpoint of keras.
 I could save training time  because I don't need to calculate the number of epoches.
 But I experienced the validation loss was decreased after many epoches.
 Because of this, I set "patience" parameter to 5.
 At first, Preprocessing time took lots of time because my system doesn't have enough memory.
 Thanks to generator, I could figure out this problem.
 I draw the history graph using traing loss and validation loss.
+Final validation loss is 0.03348 at 7 epoch.

 ![alt text][history_image]